 2 | Dab Your Tape & Remove

 After I gather my supplies, I begin to remove the hardpan in my product by gently dabbing the clear tape over the top of the affected powders.
 I gently press the tape on the top layer of powder and lift up.
 This removes the hardened layer of the shadow with ease.
-Using tape is the simplest way to remove hardpan in less than 2 minutes.
+Using tape is the simplest way to remove hardpan.